Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 #### Tier Explanations:
+- Tier 0                : The best of the best, rivaled by few and matched by none.
+They set the bar for everyone else.
-- Tier 0              : Terrifyingly effective units with little to no real competition in their class, usually by virtue of exceptionally strong skills and statlines.
+- Tier 0.5              : Terrifyingly effective units with little to no real competition in their class or function, usually by virtue of exceptionally strong skills and statlines.
 - Tier 1                : Generally very effective units, albeit marred by some minor flaw that can be easily overlooked or fixed.
 - Tier 1.5              : Niche, quirky or plain but solid, these units can perform their roles very well but will need to be handled with care.
 - Tier 2                : Very niche and/or flawed but still noteworthy, these units can nevertheless do you good but will require serious work to get them to.
 - Not Tiered            : Ships that range from 'usable' to 'bottom of the barrel', but in both cases not good enough to make it on the list.
 - Pro Team Players      : Ships that, while unremarkable on their own, become exceedingly good when deployed with each other.
 They are tiered as a single unit.
-- Honorable Mentions  : Ships that, while too weak or unwieldy for general usage, nonetheless possess some interesting or useful quirk that may warrant attention.
+- Honourable Mentions   : Ships that, while too weak or unwieldy for general usage, nonetheless possess some interesting or useful quirk that may warrant attention.